geomsb/ada-robot/README.md

 1. Ada robot can tell you your emotions.
 1. Ada robot can tell you about your accessories.
 1. Ada robot can tell you about your makeup.
-1. Ada robot turn on a LED with an specific color deppending on the following:
+1. Ada robot turn on a LED with a specific color depending on the following:
       When she talks the LED will be blue.
-      When she hear the LED will be magenta.
+      When she hears the LED will be magenta.
       When she does not know the answer the LED will be green.
 1. Ada robot has a 3D printed face.